 Whilst there are few frameworks out there which will help you, a new one has recently come out which might be useful in this instance, even if it has one major drawback (which I'll cover after you've seen it).

 On the right hand side you will find the familiar Kinsey Scale of sexual orientation.
-On the left, it has been extended further into a matrix with ‘attraction types’.
-It’s a far more flexible and intersectional framework to work with, however the drawback as I see it is that it still pigeonholes you into one box.
+On the left, it has been extended further into a matrix with 'attraction types'.
+It's a far more flexible and intersectional framework to work with, however the drawback as I see it is that it still pigeonholes you into one box.
 At the very least you can change boxes over a lifetime.
-But what I believe is that our attraction types vary according to and during a relationship, whilst our orientation might or might not evolve over a longer time frame.
+(I thought a long time ago, that I was an E0, but I have substantially shifted to a B2.
+These things you only find out after experimentation and self-work).

 One way to explain it might be to use the language available to us from the monogamous world, and term them emotional affairs.
 It is perfectly possible to have a deep emotional (and - as it happens - romantic) commitment to one person without it being sexual - and many monogamous people recognise this.
 As the majority of us are aware of mono-normative thinking, this should resonate.